narjiraha/To-do-app-reactnative/README.md

 Login Screens
 There are two login screens:

-DummyLogin.js: Allows login with a dummy username and password.
+DummyLogin.js: Allows login with the following credentials:
+Username: User
+Password: Password

 Login.js: Implements actual login logic.

 Contributing
 We welcome contributions from the community!
 If you'd like to contribute to MyApp, please follow our Contribution Guidelines.